Refugee Claim Hearing information

-- Questioning: The Presiding Member, the Minister’s Counsel (if present), and your counsel (if present) will ask you questions about the legal issues that are important to your particular case.
+- Questioning – The Presiding Member, the Minister’s Counsel (if present), and your counsel/lawyer (if present) will ask you questions about the legal issues that are important to your particular case.

-- Comments: At the end of your hearing, the Member will give your counsel or you an opportunity to explain in your own words why you think the evidence shows you meet the definition of “Convention refugee” or “Person in need of protection.”
+- Comments – At the end of your hearing, the Presiding Member will give your counsel or you an opportunity to explain in your own words why you think the evidence shows you meet the definition of “Convention refugee” or “Person in need of protection.”

-- Decision: The decision maker may make a decision orally at the end of the hearing, or she may take more time.
+- Decision – The decision maker may make a decision at the end of the hearing, or they may take more time.
 In both cases, you will receive “A Notice of Decision” in the mail.

 You will be asked questions about information you stated in the Basis of Claim Form (BOC) and why you fear to return to your home country.
 They may also ask about how you came to Canada.

 The hearing will last approximately 3.5 hours.
 You have a right to legal counsel e.g. a lawyer, to represent you during the Refugee Hearing.

 If you do not speak English of French fluently, the Immigration and Refugee Board of Canada (IRB) will provide an interpreter.